-An endoscope is a device with a light attached that is used to look inside a body cavity or organ.
+An endoscope is a medical device with a light attached.
+It is used to look inside a body cavity or organ.
 The scope is inserted through a natural opening, such as the mouth during a

-A medical procedure using any type of endoscope is called endoscopy.
+A medical procedure using any type of endoscope is called an endoscopy.

 Flechner SM, Finke JH, Fairchild RL.
 Basic instrumentation and cystoscopy.
 In: Wein AJ, Kavoussi LR, Novick AC, Partin AW, Peters CA, eds.
 Campbell-Walsh Urology.
 10th ed.
-Philadelphia, PA: Saunders Elsevier; 2012:chap 17.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 17.

 Kimmey MB.
 Complications of gastrointestinal endoscopy.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, PA: Saunders Elsevier; 2010:chap 40.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 40.

-Samlan RA, Gartner-Schmidt J, Kunduk M. Visualization of the larynx.
-In: Cummings CW, Flint PW, Haughey BH, et al, eds.
-Otolaryngology: Head & Neck Surgery.
-5th ed.
-Philadelphia, PA: Mosby Elsevier; 2010:chap 57.
+Samlan RA, Kunduk M. Visualization of the larynx.
+In: Flint PW, Haughey BH, Lund V, et al, eds.
+Cummings Otolaryngology: Head & Neck Surgery.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 55.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.